 Michael sustained an injury at the age of 14 as a result of a jump off Hanalei Pier on Kaua‘i.
 To this day, the doctors don’t know how he sustained such a catastrophic injury, since he wasn’t the only kid who was enjoying plunging into the water from the pier on that fateful day.
 All he remembers is waking up in a hospital with people around him crying.

 His injuries led to nine months of critical care and rehabilitation in a Shriners pediatric orthopedic hospital in Sacramento for a bruised spinal cord that required fusion of several vertebrae in his neck.
 Michael remembers the hospital because he saw many traumas there — young kids with severe burns, amputees.
 “I grew up fast,” he remembers.
 “No patient there was over 21.
 I saw some horrible things and realized that I was lucky.”
 His father stayed with him, he told Michael he would need to put in 110%.
 “We can do this together,” he said, but Michael had to be all in.
 He was; and after nine months, Michael was able to return home.

 As you can tell from the photos, Michael has made incredible progress since his injury in 2004 and has become proficient in his craft.
-He could use some help taking his business to the next level.
-To do that, he needs a looking to invest in a larger and more reliable laser machine.

 Become one of Michael’s supporters and you’ll also get to enjoy some of his original pieces.